IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 installed on the system partition.
 You can read more about privileged and system permissions [here](https://source.android.com/devices/tech/config/perms-allowlist).

-### Sign the TomTom IndiGO APK with the same key that was used for signing the system image
+### Sign the TomTom Digital Cockpit APK with the same key that was used for signing the system image

-The TomTom IndiGO platform debug key and password files (used for the pre-created tablet and emulator images) are in the [`keystore`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/keystore) directory in the example source.
+The TomTom Digital Cockpit platform debug key and password files (used for the pre-created tablet and emulator images) are in the [`keystore`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/tree/main/keystore) directory in the example source.
 If you're not using the pre-created tablet or emulator images, you